nimh-sfim/lab-docs/start_a_study.md

     - Especially during early stages, make sure you look at your data as you collect it.
 The AFNI team has worked on some cool tools for [quality control][afni_qc] to help you explore your data and make sure everything is working as you expect it to.
     - If you are new to analyzing fMRI data, we have tutorials for analyzing [task][task_data_tutorial] and [rest][rest_data_tutorial] data in our internal Teams channel.
     - The wonderful AFNI group has also created a number of [tutorials][afni_tutorials] for analyzing data.
+We also have created some resources on the [How to: Get started with AFNI][get_started_afni] page.

     If you need additional resources, check out our [Education][education] page.